 - If a client cannot pay court costs themselves, an attorney may pay on behalf of the client

 As you can see, some states are more lenient on loans from lawyers than others.
-Each state has their own Bar association that they use to outline their rules and regulations.
+Each state has its own Bar association that they use to outline its rules and regulations.
 Click here to learn more about lawsuit loans in your state.